 Safe to put down your garbage disposal:

 - Dishwasher outlet

-Don’t use your garbage disposers like a trash can.
+Don’t use your garbage disposal like a trash can.
 Some types of food won’t break down in your septic tank and will accumulate.

 Did you know?
-Connecting your dishwasher outlet to your waste disposer is an effective way of ensuring any food scraps that flow from your dishwasher are broken down before entering your septic tank.
+Connecting your dishwasher outlet to your garbage disposal is an effective way of ensuring any food scraps that flow from your dishwasher are broken down before entering your septic tank.

 Remember not to use your waste disposal unit like a trash can.

 Some types of food waste as well as fats and oils will struggle to break down in your septic tank and will eventually accumulate, causing blockages and requiring more regular pumping.